buba71/yamlConfigLoader/README.md

-## A lightweitght configuration file loader that supports Yaml format
+## A basic configuration file loader that supports Yaml format